 Under the current SAFE rules as of the date of this annual report, we are required to apply Renminbi funds converted from the net proceeds we received from our public offerings of equity securities within the business scopes of our PRC subsidiaries.
 Although SAFE launched a nationwide reform of the administration of the settlement of the foreign exchange capitals of FIEs in 2015 to allow FIEs to settle their foreign exchange capital at their discretion and further relaxed its rules in 2016 to allow FIEs (excluding financial institutions) to go through foreign exchange settlement formalities for their foreign debts at their discretion, the current SAFE rules continue to prohibit FIEs from using Renminbi converted from their foreign exchange capitals for expenditure beyond their business scopes as approved by the PRC government authorities.
-Moreover, the current SAFE rules continue to prohibit FIEs from using Renminbi converted from their registered capitals to provide entrusted loans or repay loans between non-financial institutions.
+Moreover, the current SAFE rules continue to prohibit FIEs from using Renminbi converted from their registered capitals to provide loans to persons other than affiliates unless otherwise permitted under its business scope.
 Any violations of such SAFE rules may result in severe monetary or other penalties.
 There can be no assurance that SAFE would further relax its rules on the settlement of foreign exchange capitals of FIEs, and our ability to transfer to and use in China the net proceeds from our public offerings of equity securities may continue to be significantly limited, which may adversely affect our business, financial condition, and results of operations.
 See "Item 4.B.
 Information on the Company-Business Overview-Regulation-Regulations on Foreign Currency Exchange."